speedscale/docs/docs/intro.md

 ### Observe <a href="#observe" id="observe"></a>

 In **Observe**, Speedscale listeners pick up traffic in a late stage environment (eg. UAT, Staging, or even Production).
-The environment is instrumented via reverse proxy images or Kubernetes sidecars, depending on your platform.
+The environment is instrumented via Kubernetes sidecars or proxy servers, depending on your platform.

 ![](./speedscale-data-capture.png)